tinygo-org/tinygo-site/content/faq/what-about-esp8266-esp32.md

 For the discussion of this see [this forum thread](https://www.esp32.com/viewtopic.php?t=9226).

-The repository that contains the Xtensa fork of LLVM is located at [https://github.com/espressif/llvm-xtensa](https://github.com/espressif/llvm-xtensa)
+The repository that contains the Xtensa fork of LLVM is located at [https://github.com/espressif/llvm-project](https://github.com/espressif/llvm-project)

-The repository that contains the Xtensa fork of Clang is located at [https://github.com/espressif/clang-xtensa](https://github.com/espressif/clang-xtensa).

 It is not yet in a usable state, but once it is we will start the process of supporting it in TinyGo.